yuvrajrajpurohit01/Student-Exam-Score-Predictor/README.md

 # Student Exam Score Predictor

-A concise machine learning project that predicts a student's final exam score based on lifestyle and study-related factors such as study hours, sleep duration, phone usage, and daily habits.
+A concise machine learning project that predicts a student's final exam score based on lifestyle and study-related factors such as study hours, Attendance , sleep duration, mental health , and daily habits.
 This project includes a complete end-to-end ML workflow along with an interactive Streamlit web app.

 ---

 ## Project Overview
-This project builds a regression model that learns patterns from student lifestyle data and predicts exam performance.
+This project builds a regression model that learns patterns from students Habit data and predicts exam performance.
 It demonstrates practical machine learning concepts including EDA, preprocessing, model training, hyperparameter tuning, and deployment.

 ---